teesha902/FYP_ASMLab/readme.md

 - [X] check if missing/low likelihood is during LED timing
 - [ ] verify conda setup and kernel/env setup using pure jupyterlab
 - [ ] find sd of fish length for jitter check
+- [X] convert angle to 360 degs
+- [X] histogram + polar histogram
+- [ ] find LED coordinate to figure out whether fish is facing led.
+Also useful for surface.
+- [ ] saveable visualisations
+- [ ] trajectory angle ? (maybe direction of movement is useful, we only have direction of head to tail rn)
+- [ ] integrity column instead of missing/jitter/low thresh coz hard to find every time...

 #### stage 2?